 Many NDE testimonies involve

 the experiencer describing how their consciousness expanded

 phenomenon has been described as literally becoming

 the universe by near-death experiencers.
 This concept

-of a universal and transcendental consciousness
+of a universal and transcendental consciousness agrees

-exerts an influence upon us astrologically.
+an influence upon us astrologically.

 I have found several NDEs

 on my website that provide evidence of veridical consciousness

 expansion.
 What is interesting is how this phenomenon

 supports a current theory of consciousness held by a

-prominent consciousness researcher which will be explained after presenting
+prominent consciousness researcher which will be explained

-outside of the body to take place.
+veridical observation outside of the body to take place.